alics/go-json-config/README.md

 ```Go
 c, err :=  jsonconfig.GetSection("ConnectionStrings:DbConnection")
 ```
-Any valid JSON is a valid configuration type, you can also bind a struct via jsonconfig.
+Any valid Json is a valid configuration type.
+You can also bind a struct via jsonconfig.
 For example, Caching configuration can be bind to valid struct:

 ```Go